Use the Google Places package to allow Request participants to do the following in Form-type Screens:

-View and/or select a geographical location from a Google map.
+View and/or select from one or more geographical locations in a Google map.

-The Google Places package has the following components after it is installed to your ProcessMaker instance:
+The Google Places package has the following components after it is installed:

 Below are a few ways to use the Google Places package: